Does Snapchat Have Parental Controls? What Every Parent Should Know

 How to turn on Snapchat's parental controls

-Snapchat’s Family Center will help you track your child's activity.
-You can see who they’ve been messaging or sending Snaps to in the last 7 days.
-You can restrict what content they see in Stories and Spotlight and also view all their friends.
+Snapchat's Family Center will help you track your child's activity.
+You can see who they've been messaging or sending Snaps to in the last 7 days, restrict what content they see in Stories and Spotlight, view all their friends, and get insights into how much time they're spending on the app.

 Here's how to access Family Center on Snapchat: